 I struggle with things that don't make logical sense or aren't fair, just or reasonable.

 Sometimes my face doesn't 'update' to show my feelings.
 I can look really serious when I'm actually happy and masking can lead me to laugh when I'm actually feeling uncomfortable.
-If I say something is 'fine' it's often anything but.
+If I say something is 'fine' it usually really isn’t.

 If you've got loads of stuff you want me to do, either stagger it or give me a clear set of deadlines so I can plan and manage everything I've got to do rather than plate spinning.
 I'm a big fan of a Kanban and visual organising systems to work collaboratively.

-Let me work somewhere quiet.
+Let me work somewhere fairly quiet*.
 I get really disturbed in noisy offices and have discovered how much more productive I am working from home.
-If there's people chatting around me I'll lose concentration and find it very difficult not to join in and waste my going day down chatter rabbit holes.
+If there's people constantly chatting around me I'll lose concentration and find it very difficult not to join in and waste my day going down chatter rabbit holes. *Clearly gig photography in loud environments isn't a problem for me.

 Tell me when I've done a good job.
 Everyone likes this whether they are neurodivergent or neurotypical and I prefer it when I'm acknowledged for my own contribution by name rather than generically being referred to as 'team'.